soft79/ShellyRemote/README.md

 - The onboard LED shows the current WIFI status.
 GREEN is connected, RED is disconnected.
 - When a supported IR command is received, the corresponding http command will be send to the Shelly.
+  The `?brightness=xxx` or `?turn=toggle` query parameters are appended to the DeviceUrl to control the Shelly.

 ## Configuration